 - 1. The certification process provides flexibility to select a custom combination of measures for each home that meets one of two performance targets, as assessed through energy modeling.
 Select one of the two following performance targets: - a.
-A Delta Energy Design Rating (Delta EDR) of ≥3 points, as determined by a CEC-approved software program.
-8 On-site power generation may not be used to meet the performance target and must be demonstrated using the EDR score that excludes photovoltaics. - b.
-A Compliance Total with ≥ 10% savings above the Compliance Total of the Standard Design corresponding to the home, as determined by a CEC-approved software program.
-8 On-site power generation may not be used to meet the above-code performance target, though it is permitted to be used to satisfy code, in accordance with the 2016 Building Energy Efficiency Standards. - 2.
-Configure the preferred set of efficiency measures for the home to be certified and verify that the resulting performance meets or exceeds the applicable performance target using the applicable software program, as determined in Step 1. - Note that, regardless of the measures selected, the Mandatory Requirements for All Certified Homes in Exhibit 1 are also required and impose certain constraints on the efficiency measures selected (e.g., insulation levels, insulation installation quality, window performance, duct leakage). - Construct the home using the measures selected in Step 2 and the Mandatory Requirements for All Certified Homes, Exhibit 1. - 4.
-Using a Rater, verify that all requirements have been met in accordance with the Mandatory Requirements for All Certified Homes and with Data Input requirements and On-Site Inspection Procedures for California HERS Ratings. ^{7, 9} For modular homes, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.
-Finally, register the rated home with a CEC-approved HERS Provider.
-The Rater is required to keep electronic or hard copies of the completed and signed National Rater checklists and either an HVAC design report compliant with ANSI / RESNET / ACCA / ICC 310, and the National HVAC Design Supplement to Std.
-310 for Dwellings & Units, for homes using Track A, or the National HVAC Design Report for homes using Track B.
+An Efficiency Energy Design Rating (EDR2 Efficiency) that is ≥ 5 points better than that of the Standard Design corresponding to the home, as defined by the 2022 Building Energy Efficiency Standards and determined by a CEC-approved software program. - b.
+A Compliance Margin (EDR2) ≥ 10% compared to the Compliance Total of the Standard Design TDV Energy corresponding to the home, as defined by the 2022 Building Energy Efficiency Standards and determined by a CEC-approved software program. - 2.
+Configure the preferred set of efficiency measures for the home to be certified and verify that the resulting performance meets or exceeds the applicable performance target using the applicable software program, as determined in Step 1. - Note that, regardless of the measures selected, the Mandatory Requirements for All Certified Homes in Exhibit 1 are also required and impose certain constraints on the efficiency measures selected (e.g., insulation levels, insulation installation quality, window performance, duct leakage). - 3.
+Construct the home using the measures selected in Step 2 and the Mandatory Requirements for All Certified Homes, Exhibit 1.